clemsos/mapmakers.space/_posts/2018-02-15-workshop-shanghai.md

 **Why you should come?**
 - Share your insights, feedbacks and experiences about making in China
 - Learn more about mapping and visualization
-- Take part in the creation of a unique book
+- Take part in the creation of a handmade booklet
 - Discover new perspectives about making in China
 - Meet new people